-The main indicator of youth unemployment is the youth unemployment rate for the age group 15-24.
+The main indicator of youth unemployment is the youth unemployment rate for the age group 15-24 or 15-29.
 This uses the same standard definition as the unemployment rate for the working-age population.
 For a given age group, it is the number of those unemployed divided by the total number of people in the labour force (employed plus unemployed).
-In the EU in 2020, there were 2.9 million unemployed persons aged 15-24 and 17.5 million persons of that age group in the labour force, according to the EU Labour Force Survey.
-This gives a youth unemployment rate of 16.8 %.
-For comparison, this rate in 2019 was 15.1 %.
-Nevertheless, the increase between 2019 and 2020 was more influenced by the reduction of the labour force due to the lower number of young employed people, than by the increase in the number of unemployed population.
+In the EU, in 2021, there were 5.0 million unemployed persons aged 15-29 and 38.6 million persons of that age group in the labour force.
+This gives a youth unemployment rate of 13.0 %.

-In 2020, in the EU there were 46.4 million persons aged 15-24, of whom 2.9 million were unemployed.
-This gives a youth unemployment ratio of 6.3 %.
-Figure 2 shows youth unemployment rates alongside youth unemployment ratios for 2020 for each country.
-Data is based on the EU labour force survey.
+In 2021, there were 71.0 million people aged 15-29 in the EU, of whom 5.0 million were unemployed.
+This gives a youth unemployment ratio of 7.1 %.
+Figure 2 shows youth unemployment rates alongside youth unemployment ratios for 2021 for each country.

-The youth unemployment ratio is by definition always smaller than the youth unemployment rate, typically less than half of it.
+The youth unemployment ratio is by definition always smaller than the youth unemployment rate, typically around half of it.
 This difference is entirely due to the different denominators.
 However, it is worth noticing that in some countries the values of the rate and ratio are closer to each other than in others, meaning that in some instances young people in the labour force overlap more closely with the total population of the same age.
-See for example Malta, Denmark, Austria, Germany and the Netherlands, where the difference between the youth unemployment rate and the youth unemployment ratio is less than 5.0 percentage points (p.p.).
-By contrast, this difference exceeds 20.0 p.p. in Greece, Spain and Italy.
+See for example Austria, Czechia, Germany, Malta and the Netherlands, where the difference between the youth unemployment rate and the youth unemployment ratio is less than 3.0 percentage points.
+By contrast, this difference exceeds 13.0 percentage points in Greece, Spain and Italy.

 Figure 3 below shows the different denominators involved in the calculation of the youth unemployment rate and youth unemployment ratio.
 As can be seen, both indicators use the same numerator but the denominators differ.